Kennedy Center Announces 2019 Honorees

 "I remember when Verdine and Maurice came over to the house and asked me to be a part of the group," Johnson said to NPR's Ed Gordon in 2005.
 "I did mention to them, I says, 'You know what?
 There's one thing.
 I want to have the best band in the whole world.'
 And they looked at each other, smiled and said, 'You're in.'
 We all had that same common goal, and it wasn't about the bling — it was about the music."

 The vocalist Linda Ronstadt also worked across genres for decades, including country, rock, musical theater and traditional Mexican music.
-Also like EWF, she's a member of the Rock and Roll Hall of Fame, and boasts a long list of hits such as "You're No Good," "Long Long Time," "When Will I Be Loved," "Don't Know Much" (with Aaron Neville) and "Blue Bayou."
-At one time among the biggest draws in popular music, Ronstadt has retired from performing due to what she later learned was Parkinson's disease, but has written a memoir and toured a one-woman show.
+Also like EWF, she's a member of the Rock & Roll Hall of Fame, and boasts a long list of hits such as "You're No Good," "Long Long Time," "When Will I Be Loved," "Don't Know Much" (with Aaron Neville) and "Blue Bayou."
+At one time among the biggest draws in popular music, Ronstadt has retired from performing due to what she later learned was Parkinson's disease, but she has written a memoir and toured a one-woman show.

 "I had a long turn at the trough," she said to Terry Gross on Fresh Air in 2013.
 "You know, I'm grateful for the time I had.
 I got to live a lot of my dreams, and I feel lucky about it."